E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/Kokkos_VV2/readme.rst

 host and device currently occurs at every time step in the Kokkos version, taking 0.4689s and then with a negative impact on the overall performance.
-For a fair comparison, this data should be transferred upstream the time marching loop as done in the CUDA version.
+For a fair comparison, this data should be transferred upstream to the time marching loop as done in the CUDA version.